atisamhaq123/Truck-loading/README.md

 Extract Zip files from "Code" folder
 Open project in Android Studio
-Build the project and ensure all dependencies are downloaded
+Build the project and ensure all dependencies are downloaded To use this Android app project with Firebase, you'll need to set up your own Firebase project and download your own google-services.json file.
+Follow the steps in the Firebase console and replace the google-services.json file in the project directory.

 # Usage
 ## Customer Version